necrolyte2/clonalframerunner/README.md

 ### Simplest invocation

 The following will execute ClonalFrame as if you had just run ClonalFrame without any arguments.
-The only difference is that crame_runner will automatically find all .dat files in the current directory and run them for you.
+The only difference is that cframe_runner will automatically find all .dat files in the current directory and run them for you.
 ```
 python cframe_runner